'Complete control': Apple accused of overpricing, restricting device repairs | CBC News

 Rossmann started fixing computers as a hobby in college and now draws millions of viewers on YouTube videos teaching people how to repair computers and phones.

-When presented with the computer the Apple Store in Toronto said would cost more than $1,200 to fix, Rossman identified a pin that should have been connected to the laptop's back-light that was not making contact.
+When presented with the computer the Apple Store in Toronto said would cost more than $1,200 to fix, Rossmann identified a pin that should have been connected to the laptop's back-light that was not making contact.

 After adjusting the pin, the issue appeared to be resolved – something Rossmann said should not equate to a cost of $1,200.